 - Progress tracking tools

 Some disadvantages of online coursework may include lack of hands-on training and not having an instructor immediately available for your questions and concerns.
 Though, you will generally have quick access to your instructor through chat, text, email, or phone.
-Connecting with fellow students is also usually possible through chat-rooms and/or forums.
+Connecting with fellow students is usually a possibility through chat-rooms and/or forums.

 What Type of Technology Will I Need?

-All schools are different but generally, first, you'll need to have a high speed internet connection.
-You may also need access to a Windows® based computer running Windows 7 or later or an Apple® Mac® computer running OS X® or later.
-That being said, online schools often offer mobile friendly versions of their coursework too.
+All schools are different but generally, you'll first need to have a proper internet connection.
+You may also need access to a Windows® based computer running Windows 7 or later, or an Apple® Mac® computer running OS X® or later.
+That being said, online schools often offer mobile-friendly versions of their coursework too.